-The abhishegam was most excellent.
-Our temple is dedicated to Ayyappan, who is seen here with his two wives Poorna and Pushkala, and that is a rarity.
+The abhishegam was most excellent it seems.
+Everyone is wearing content looks and satisfied smiles.
+Our temple is dedicated to Ayyappan, who is seen here with his two wives Poorna and Pushkala.
 Since the temple is situated at the border of the village, there is Ayyanaar, the fierce guardian deity, with his majestic horse and two dogs.
 It appears as though there is a belief that stealing the Pillaiyaar from an Ayyanaar temple brings good fortune to the thief.
 And hence, the Pillaiyaar was stolen last year.
-The thief has ethics – the money remains, and so do the other idols.
-A new Pillaiyaar has been installed, in the hope that no one steals this too.
+The thief has ethics.
+The money remains, and so do the other idols.
+A new Pillaiyaar has been installed.

 There is a dog which resides in the temple.
 This dog has kind, brown eyes, and follows you quietly.
 He does not like thayir sadam, but seems to love chakkarapongal.
 He dislikes the flavour of asafoetida, I hear.
 After his banana leaf containing chakkarapongal is licked clean, he settles down for a siesta.
-I was reminded of myself (I like both thayir sadam and chakkarapongal, but what I like even more is taking a nap after my lunch).
+I was reminded of myself (thayir sadam and chakkarapongal are both okay, but what I like even more is taking a nap after my lunch).

 We also went to a Sivan temple (Sathya Vaasagar) in the village.
-This temple had been in ruins, owing to nobody taking care of it in the past 8 decades.
+This temple had been in ruins, nobody has been taking care of it in the past eight decades.
 My father, along with some others initiated a restoration of this temple a little over a year ago.
 “Some others” includes a man from Dubai, who announced himself to be an ardent Sivan devotee ever since his childhood and who now sports a tattoo of Ardhanaareeswarar on his bicep.
 We don’t know how he came to know of the plan to restore the temple, I think he must have read the call for help which appeared in a newspaper.
-The temple now looks new and spruced up, but most people still use the premises as a garbage bin for their plastic.
+The temple now looks new and spruced up, but most people still use the premises to discard their plastic.

 Legend has it that Kanva Maharishi was meditating at this spot, when he came upon a Lingam.
 He installed the Lingam and continued his prayers.
 When Markandeyar was in danger of being whisked away by Yama, the God of Death, he prayed to Sivan (his Ishtadeivam) and proceeded to ask Kanva Maharishi for help.
 Through this Sivalingam, it was divined that Markandeyar should go to Thirukkadaiyur where he will be saved.
 Markandeyar hugged on to the Sivalingam in the Thirukkadaiyur temple, and thus saved from death; Yama couldn’t take him away.
 Since the Sivalingam at Mathur had uttered the truth to Markandeyar, this deity was named Sathya Vaasagar (He who uttered the Truth).
 There is a shrine for Soundarya Nayaki, the consort of the Lord here.
 In addition, we have the usual smaller shrines dedicated to Vinayagar, Subramanian, Mahalakshmi, Chandikeswarar (one of the Nayanmars), Kanva Maharishi himself, Bhairavar and Suriyan.

 I was introduced to a man, who has given up his urban lifestyle and voluntarily settled down in this village.
 He cannot tolerate life in a concrete jungle.
 He has built an ashram of sorts, for he is a devotee of Ramana Maharishi.
 He lives here with two other women; they all have spouses elsewhere, and children who are married.
 They live in this space they have created for themselves with some ferocious dogs, cows and goats.
-They have a well, a land on which they cultivate few crops, and free electricity (some government scheme which provides free electricity to those farmers who do not reside near water bodies, allowing them to irrigate their land without the added burden of having to pay for electricity).
+They have a well, a land on which they cultivate few crops, and free electricity (a government scheme which provides free electricity to those farmers who do not reside near water bodies).
 This trio has a refrigerator, a microwave oven, even an LCD television mounted on the wall in their hut.
-I do not understand – they want all the comforts of an urban lifestyle, but choose to live elsewhere.
-It is easy to live without electricity, we should not be so dependent on it.
+They keep telling us, It is easy to live without electricity, we should not be so dependent on it.
 Why then are all these appliances present?